-- All crosswalks must be ADA compliant and if curbs are present, provide a handicap accessible curb cut - Proper signs and signals for pedestrians and motorists should be present to indicate a pedestrian right-of-way - All crosswalks should be properly marked with either horizontal or ladder type designs - Crosswalk markings should be a minimum of 6 feet wide and have a stop bar painted on the road to indicate where motorists should stop for pedestrians - School zone signs and signals must be present
+- All crosswalks must be ADA compliant and if curbs are present, provide a handicap accessible curb cut. - Proper signs and signals for pedestrians and motorists indicate a pedestrian right-of-way. - All crosswalks should be properly marked with either horizontal or ladder type designs. - Crosswalk markings should be a minimum of 6 feet wide and have a stop bar painted on the road to indicate where motorists should stop for pedestrians. - School zones signs and signals must be present.